Teja-pydahsoft/Student-Data-Management-Application/README.md

 ### Managing Student Database

 1. Go to **Students** section
+2. **Default View**: Shows only "Regular" students (filtered by student status)
-2. View all student records
+3. View all student records in a comprehensive table
-3. Use search to find specific students
+4. Use search to find specific students by admission number or name
+5. **Advanced Filtering**: Filter by college, course, branch, batch, year, semester, status, scholar status, caste, gender, and more
-4. Click **View** to see full student details
+6. Click **View** to see full student details in a modern modal:
+   - **Left Sidebar**: Student photo, name, roll number, course, branch, year/semester, college, batch, student type
+   - **Right Section**: Organized into sections (Admission Details, Student Information, Parent Information, Address Details, Administrative Information)
+   - **Profile Completion**: Shows completion percentage with progress bar (calculated from 33 fields)
+   - **Edit Mode**: Click Edit to modify any field, with dropdowns for Student Type (MANG/CONV/SPOT) and Scholar Status (eligible/not eligible)
+   - **Photo Upload**: Click on photo area in edit mode to upload student photo
-5. Click **Edit** to modify student data
+7. Click **Edit** to modify student data inline
-6. Click **Export CSV** to download all records
+8. Click **Export CSV** to download all records
+9. Bulk operations: Select multiple students for bulk delete or PIN number updates
-7. Delete students if needed
+10. Delete students if needed

 ### Managing the Default Form